puentemonte/puentemonte/README.md

 - 🔭 I’m currently working on ...
   -
+- 😄 Pronouns: He / Him
 -->

-- 🌱 I’m currently learning Data Structures and Algorithms in [LeetCode](https://leetcode.com/erikz/)
+- 🌱 I’m currently working but when I do have some free time I'm building mock projects to learn React and Shader Art!

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/erik-zubimendi/)

-- 😄 Pronouns: He / Him